-The northern lights may be synonymous with the darkest winter months, but the upcoming spring equinox in March is actually one of the best times of year to see nature’s light show.
+The northern lights may be synonymous with the darkest winter months, but the spring equinox in March is actually one of the best times of year to see nature’s light show.
 Find out why – and where to experience your own equinox aurora.

 There are two equinoxes each year – the autumn equinox in September and the spring equinox.
 Equinox literally means ‘equal night’ in Latin: it’s when we experience equal hours of day and night, roughly 12 hours of each, all over the world.

 Not only is an equinox a pretty interesting astronomical event, it’s great news for aurora hunters, too.
-During the autumn or spring equinox, the likelihood of the northern lights making an appearance is greater than ever, with brighter and stronger displays on the cards to boot.
+During the autumn or spring equinox, the chances of the northern lights making an appearance is higher, with brighter and stronger displays on the cards to boot.
 It’s all thanks to the magnetic field of the solar wind change – which causes the northern lights – reaching optimum configuration during an equinox.

 The science behind the aurora borealis may be fascinating, but seeing the lights for yourself is an ethereal experience.
 And while there’s no guarantee they’ll make an appearance, no matter how meticulous your trip planning, it’s safe to say your chances are best during an equinox.

-Whether you want to keep an eye on the long-term aurora forecast and book a last-minute trip itch you need to scratch, or want to get planning for next March, here’s our pick of the places to see the northern lights during the spring equinox.
+Whether you want to keep an eye on the long-term aurora forecast and book a last-minute trip, or plan ahead and ensure you’re in a prime location next March, here’s our pick of the places to see the northern lights during the spring equinox.

 When it comes to booking an aurora-hunting holiday, Iceland has it all.
-It offers a perfect blend of opportunities for adventure, relaxation and picturesque road trips – as well as excellent conditions for northern lights spotting, with warmer temperatures than Scandinavia at the same time of year.
+It offers a perfect blend of opportunities for adventure, relaxation and picturesque road trips – as well as excellent conditions for northern lights spotting, with milder temperatures than Scandinavia at the same time of year.
 Just a three-hour flight from the UK, a long weekend visit is very much doable – making it ideal for a last-minute aurora getaway this spring equinox.